microsoft/onnxruntime/docs/reference/ort-model-format.md

 Set the optimization level that ONNX Runtime will use to optimize the model prior to saving in ORT format.

-For ONNX Runtime version 1.8 and later, *all* is recommended if the model will be run with the CPU Execution Provider (EP).
+For ONNX Runtime version 1.8 and later, *all* is recommended if the model will be run with the CPU EP.

 For earlier versions, *extended* is recommended, as the *all* level previously included device specific optimizations that would limit the portability of the model.